 Rental revenue is derived from the Commercial Property lease in which quarterly payments are received pursuant to the property lease which is in effect until 2026.
 (See Note 3 for further details) and from the sale of product pursuant to a non-exclusive distribution agreement.
 We recognize revenue when we have satisfied a performance obligation by transferring control over a product or delivering a service to a client.
 We measure revenue based upon the consideration set forth in an arrangement or contract with a client.
 We recognize revenue from these services when the services are completed.
-If we are paid in advance for these services, we record such payment as deferred revenue until we complete the services.
-As of December 31, 2020, the Company recorded \$3,450 of deferred revenue in connection to rental revenues.
+If we are paid in advance for these services, we record such payment as a contract liability until we complete the services.
+As of March31, 2021, the Company recorded \$3,290 of contract liabilities in connection to rental revenues.